-Amortisation of goodwill related to investments in associates or joint ventures
+Amortisation of goodwill related to associates or joint ventures (paragraph 5)

-- 20. To be consistent with the 'deletions or modifications' requiring the amortisation of goodwill acquired in a business combination, the ASBJ decided to make 'deletions or modifications' to IAS 28 to require goodwill embedded in the investment in an associate or a joint venture to be amortised in a consistent manner. - 21.
-IAS 28 treats the entire investment in an associate or a joint venture as a single asset and does not separately recognise goodwill related to the investment in an associate or a joint venture.
+- 20. To be consistent with the 'deletions or modifications' requiring the amortisation of goodwill acquired in a business combination, the ASBJ decided to make 'deletions or modifications' to IAS 28 to require goodwill related to an associate or a joint venture to be amortised in a consistent manner. - 21.
+IAS 28 treats the entire investment in an associate or a joint venture as a single asset and does not separately recognise goodwill related to an associate or a joint venture.
 To be consistent with requiring the amortisation of goodwill related to an investment in an associate or a joint venture, this Standard takes the view that an investment in an associate or a joint venture consists of the goodwill portion and the remaining portion, which would be accounted for separately but presented together. - 22.
-Accordingly, the ASBJ decided to make 'deletions or modifications' to the Standards issued by the IASB to require that impairment losses on an investment in an associate or a joint venture should be, consistent with impairment losses on goodwill in IAS 36 Impairment of Assets, allocated first to goodwill related to the investment in the associate or the joint venture, and to prohibit the reversal of the impairment losses allocated to goodwill.
+Accordingly, the ASBJ decided to make 'deletions or modifications' to the Standards issued by the IASB to require that impairment losses on a net investment in an associate or a joint venture should be, consistent with impairment losses on goodwill in IAS 36 Impairment of Assets, allocated first to goodwill related to the associate or the joint venture, and to prohibit the reversal of the impairment losses allocated to goodwill.

-Disclosure relating to the amortisation of goodwill
+Disclosure relating to the amortisation of goodwill (paragraph 6)